itsdvo/Denny_Portfolio/README.md

 * Question 3:
     + How has the EV Population for King, Snohomish, and Pierce counties changed?
 Also, what is the percentage of EVs in their respective county population?
 * Question 4:
-    + What is the fourth highest Electric Vehicle Population county that registered through the Washington State Department of Licensing (DOL) recently?
+    + What is the fourth highest Electric Vehicle Population county registered through the Washington State Department of Licensing (DOL) recently?

 ## Project 2 - Python -  Movies_Correlation